ChefsSlaad/foundry_swag_docker/README.md

 ## Get a timed url
-go to https://foundryvtt.com/community/chefsslaad/licenses, select Linux/NodeJS under Operating system and click **timed url** a temporary url file will be copied to your clipboard.
+go to https://foundryvtt.com/community/me/licenses, select Linux/NodeJS under Operating system and click **timed url** a temporary url file will be copied to your clipboard.

-### *note*,
+*note*
 the next steps may take more time than you have for your timed url.
-Dont worry about it. you can request a new timed url as often as you like.
+Dont worry about it.
+You can request a new timed url as often as you like.
 Just keep the tab open and be ready to copy it again when needed.

 ## Deploy the stack